The Anderson Model of Burnout and Personal Recovery™

 The Anderson Model of Burnout and Personal Recovery™ (AMBPR) is a simple, visual, evidence-aligned framework that helps individuals, leaders, and workplaces recognise what’s happening early, take meaningful action, and support recovery at every stage.

-It integrates the science of stress, the lived reality of modern work, and the emotional experience of high-performing humans.
+It addresses the science of stress, the lived reality of modern work, and the emotional experience of high-performing humans.

 The Downward Spiral: How Burnout Develops